Intunex/developer/source/api/swarm.md

 compared to the standard swarm list.
 This list includes `category` and `completeness` attributes for each swarm.

-Category is based on the business unit of the user who created the swarm.
-A list of all available categories is listed as well.
+Swarms category is based on the business unit of the user who created the swarm.
+A list of all available categories is listed.
+Also, a list of all available swarm types is included in the result.

 An example of a return response: